Avoid Committing Secrets and Credentials to Git

 Talisman supports Linux, Mac, and Windows operating systems.
 Talisman can be used at the global level or single repo level.
 It can be set up as a pre-commit or pre-push hook to git repos.
 The recommended way to install the talisman is as a pre-commit hook.

-ALSO READ Java Thread Interview Questions
+ALSO READ Java Collections Interview Questions

 we can then use pre-commit or husky to make use of talisman pre-commit to check runs during every commit.